psgrover2010/parry-blog/_posts/2018-10-03-brussels-flower-carpet-a-momentary-show-on-the-worlds-most-beautiful-central-square.md

 #### When did this happen first?

 The very first Flower Carpet was created in 1971 in Brussels.
 And it has been running non-stop every two years since 1986.
-A non-profit association assembles a committee of professionals who come up with the design and plan.&nbsp;
+A non-profit association assembles a committee of professionals who come up with the design and plan.

 ![](/Images/20180816_225830-01.jpeg)